 Alexandra Leatu was named head women’s tennis coach for the Royals in Summer 2022 following coaching stops at Weatherford College and Georgia State University.

-Leatu spent the past year building the brand-new women’s tennis program at Weatherford College, recruiting a roster of eight for the fall after just being hired in May.
+Leatu spent the 2022 season building the brand-new women’s tennis program at Weatherford College, recruiting a roster of eight for the fall after just being hired in May.
 The first-year program achieved a national ranking of No. 7 with three players ranking individually in singles at 7, 25, and 28.

 Prior to coaching and teaching at Weatherford, Leatu served as the head women’s tennis coach at Georgia State University for three seasons making a Sun Belt Tournament appearance in 2019.
 As an assistant, Leatu helped the Panthers win a Sun Belt Conference Championship.
 The program also earned Georgia State’s and the Sun Belt’s Highest GPA Award with her on staff.